anaavila/code-compressor/README.md

 Removes line breaks and indentations of a CSS or HTML file into a single line of code with the purpose to make your program to run faster.

+See 'myOriginalFile.html' and 'myCompressedFile.html' to view code compressing results.

 compressFilter1.py must be built first.

 compressFilter2.py must be built second.